 Now, breath support, sometimes known as Appoggio singing technique, is dependent on this very last aspect of your posture.
 Starting with a wide rib position allows YOU to be in complete control of your breathing by extension of the diaphragm, rather than contraction of your ribs.
 When you learn how to breathe properly for singing by setting up a wide rib position in this manner, breath support becomes a secondary function and very easy to control.
-If you need some help setting up control of your breath while singing, make sure you book a Skype session with me today and I’ll SHOW you how it’s done.

 #5 – Coordinated onsets

 Now, learning to sing with a balanced onset is extremely important for ANY voice type, but especially baritones who have a deeper range and thicker chord coordination.
 The reason I left this one ’til last is because a coordinated onset is actually dependent on the four previous points, breath support, middle voice, register release and placement – without these four techniques working in tandem in a controlled way, your onset will suffer.
 Learning how to sing onsets properly is more a game of finesse and approach than anything that needs to be built physically – a coordinated onset is simply a perfect balance between release of air pressure, and closure of your vocal chords.

 A great way to train your onsets is to split your onsets up into three types, breathy, glottal and balanced.
 If you practice each of these onsets before leading into a scale on the balanced onset, you’ll soon understand the mechanism behind your onset – and after some time practising, you can aim for THREE balanced onsets each time your practice the scale, in essence training muscle memory and familiarity with the coordinated onset.